AnshulNimmala003/walmart-sales-analysis-repo/README.md

 in this project i have  taken the sales analysis report  of walmart.
-Using SQL
+Using SQL  i have represented the data in tabular form